-With the rise of IoT and technology in general, electronics are featured in myriad environments.
-This means that sensitive electronic connections are potentially exposed to hazards like extreme temperatures, moisture, and dust that can harm components and disrupt the integrity of the assembly itself.
+With the rise of IoT and technology in general, electronics are featured in many environments, exposing delicate electronic connections to potential hazards like extreme temperatures, moisture, and dust.
+These factors can damage components and compromise the assembly’s integrity.

-With that in mind, let’s go over some of the types of conformal coating at your disposal
+With that in mind, let’s delve into the various conformal coating options at your disposal:

 A simple application method, this is best for low-volume production, rework, and repair.